 Health Disparities and Services Research

 Health services research in ophthalmology is the study of access to eye care, how much it costs, and what happens to patients as a result of care, with the goal to identify the most effective ways to organize, manage, finance and deliver high quality eye care, reduce medical errors, and improve patient safety.
-Health disparities research examines differences in the incidence, prevalence, and burden of eye diseases, vision impairment, and blindness among specific population groups in the Unites States.
+Health disparities research examines differences in the incidence, prevalence, and burden of eye diseases, vision impairment, and blindness among specific population groups in the U.S

 Vision and Eye Movements

 This research focuses on the visual system and eye movements in health and disease, and specifically studies the neural pathways involved in coordinated movement of the eyes, as well as the non-image forming retinal pathways involved in circadian rhythms, light-evoked pupillary responses, sleep, migraine and mood.

 In addition to a strong clinical practice in neuro-ophthalmology, the department conducts clinical and basic science research into neuro-ophthalmic diseases such as papilledema and non-glaucomatous optic neuropathy.
 Scientists are using new imaging technologies to better delineate the structural changes within the deep optic nerve following injury.
 This research will help increase the understanding of the pathophysiology of various optic neuropathies.